Karma Sonam Wangmo PhD

 In Canada, Sonam attended both University of Calgary (Religion Studies) and University of Mount Royal (Sciences).
 It was difficult for her to adjust to the new environment and non-european culture, yet today the international life made her capable of relating with ease with people of different cultural and religious backgrounds.
 Sonam graduated from Bow Valley College as a Practical Nurse specialized in mental health.
 She worked in neurology, trauma, cardiology, medicine, mental health, palliative care and gerontology.
 She maintains associate nursing registration as Aleksandra Szewczyk with the College of Licensed Practical Nurses of Alberta.

 Due to her health challenges and difficult family dynamics Sonam pursued the studies of alternative health and Yoga.
 She was introduced to Yoga in 1998 and completed her Hatha Yoga Training with Trinity Yoga International in 2006.
 She is a Registered Yoga Teacher and Continuing Education Provider with Yoga Alliance.
+In 2006/2007 Dr. Wangmo completed Level 1 iRest -Yoga Nidra – Training.
 In 2011 Sonam completed her Ayurvedic Life-Style Counselor training under the tutelage of Dr. David Frawley (Pandit Vamadeva Shastri) and American Vedic Institute.

 She is an ordained interfaith minister through a Theological ministry and holds a doctorate in Religious Studies from the same Theological Seminary.
 Sonam’s dissertation ‘Wild Dakini’ is a paper about comparative studies in four of the world’s religions of feminine principles and their application in daily life.